hyungsangpark/CoconutTalk/README.md

 - Python 3.7 or above
 - PyQt5

+### Recommended Version
+- Python 3.9 (Version used in the development of the program.)
+- PyQT5

 ### Installing

 Clone the following repository using preferred method of Git commands, and the main program will be contained inside